 5) Paid Traffic

-Despite the dwindling popularity, there are still places that teach you how to create and promote sales page without the use of a website.
+Despite the dwindling popularity, there are still places that teach you how to create and promote sales pages without the use of a website.
 This class in Udemy is one of them.

-Pros – You can focus your marketing effort in targeting specific audience online.
+Pros – You can focus your marketing effort in targeting specific audiences online.

 Cons – You do need to have a good grasp of keyword research (and a lot of money) before you invest in this channel.
 It works very well with digital product promotions, but in most cases, physical product companies will not allow you to bid on certain keywords because it’s considered as an act of trademark poaching.